 If the patient reports anxiety and its noted on the OASIS assessment, make sure you include anxiety management in your careplan.

 Your patient may be anxious and/or depressed because illness prevents participation in activities.
-While anxiety or depression is an understandable response to illness it is not inevitable.
-With support and counseling a patient can cope with the blues.
+While anxiety is an understandable response to illness it is not inevitable.
+With support and counseling a patient can cope with the anxiety.

 - Excessive worry about several events or activities for more than half a day.